(I may earn a small commission from the products mentioned in this post.)

 The last few weeks of offsite therapy I was able to drive myself.
 After feeling comfortable driving around my town I tried a 90-mile round trip drive with stops along the way.
 The frequent stops allowed me to get out and stretch and walk around.

-If you’re planning on driving a far distance I’d advise you to stop every hour, get out of the car, stretch and take a short walk.
+If you’re planning on driving a long distance I’d advise you to stop every hour, get out of the car, stretch and take a short walk.

 Cruise control is your friend.